chicago, skyline, chicago skyline, city, downtown, park, drone, shutterstock

 Advertising

-There’s way more to Chicago theater than downtown, and more to comedy than Second City.
+26. There’s way more to Chicago theater than downtown, and more to comedy than Second City.

-The big musicals that visit the Loop under the banner of Broadway in Chicago are a major tourist draw; some visitors build their trips to Chicago around getting to see Broadway-style shows without having to go to New York.
+The big musicals that do a run in the Loop under the banner of Broadway in Chicago are a major tourist draw; some visitors build their trips to Chicago around getting to see Broadway-style shows without having to go to New York.
 And hey, we’re not going to tell you not to see Hamilton (or whatever other marquee show is playing) if that’s what brings you here.
-But Chicago’s homegrown theater isn’t centralized around a theater district.
+But Chicago’s homegrown theater isn’t centralized around one district.
 Instead, theaters large and small have cropped up across the city and suburbs; you can catch a show in neighborhoods from Lincoln Park to Jefferson Park, Back of the Yards to Grand Crossing, and many residents become loyal subscribers of the theaters in their own backyards.
-Similarly, while Second City has produced a lot of famous names, it’s not the only game in town for the improv and sketch comedy Chicago’s famous for.
+Similarly, while Second City has produced a lot of famous names, it’s not the only comedy club in town for the improv and sketch comedy Chicago’s famous for.
 You’ll find a greater variety of shows (and possibly more comfortable seats) at Lincoln Lodge or the Annoyance, and many more of the city’s best comedy nights take place in bars, bookstores and other non-theater venues.

 While you’re here